alandekok/recli/SYNTAX.markdown

 but it can be easier to understand.

-## Priority of Syntaxes

-The above example also introduces the concept of priority.
-The syntaxes are checked from the start of the file to the end.
-The first matching syntax is used.
-If a syntax does not match, the subsequent one is checked.
-The result is that more "general" syntaxes should be specified first, with more "specific" ones later.

 ## Alternate Choices

 Alternate choices can be specified by using round brackets and pipe